-Help for Individuals - Pandemic Unemployment Assistance
+Help for Individuals - Unemployment Assistance

-The CARES Act funds \$250 billion for Pandemic Unemployment Assistance, which provides jobless benefits for the self-employed, independent contractors, and other workers who are unable to work because of the Coronavirus, who do not qualify for regular Reemployment Assistance, through December 31, 2020.
-The bill also provides a federally-funded emergency increase in unemployment compensation benefits of \$600 per week, for up to four months, for individuals receiving regular Reemployment Assistance and the new Pandemic Unemployment
+The CARES Act funds \$250 billion for Pandemic Unemployment Assistance (PUA), which provides jobless benefits for the self-employed, independent contractors, and other workers who are unable to work because of the Coronavirus, who do not qualify for regular Reemployment Assistance, through December 31, 2020.
+The bill also provides a federally-funded emergency increase, also known as Federal Pandemic Unemployment Compensation (FPUC), in unemployment compensation benefits of \$600 per week, for up to four months, for individuals receiving regular Reemployment Assistance and the new Pandemic Unemployment Assistance.

-Assistance.
 This amount is in addition to the weekly benefit received from their state.
-The CARES Act also provides an additional 13 weeks of jobless benefits for people who remain unemployed but have exhausted their state benefits, through December 31, 2020, and provides funding for Florida's Short-Time Compensation program.
+The CARES Act also provides an additional 13 weeks of jobless benefits for people who remain unemployed but have exhausted their state benefits, also known as Pandemic Emergency Unemployment (PEUC), through December 31, 2020, and provides funding for Florida's Short-Time Compensation program.